sumin03/twosomeplace/README.md

 2. Trying to design to see the information better way

-3. Trying to using all their representative colors to emphasize their indentity.
+3. Trying to using all their representative colors to emphasize their indentity

+4. Using geometric shape to make it vibrant

+5. To make it user-friendly, I tried to design / code for responsive webpage